keniaoquendo/Project-1-EDA/README.md

 - We CANNOT REJECT Alternate Hypothesis 1: The amount of people who died of COVID-19 will be higher in more populated states than in less populated states.

 ## H2: Hypothesis Testing
-- Shows independent t-tests for “Residents with at least one dose” vs “COVID-19 Deaths”
+T-tests for “Residents with at least one dose” vs “COVID-19 Deaths”
 - All p-values are far below p = 0.05: